Pupil Data

 We are required to share information about our pupils with the (DfE) under regulation 5 of The Education (Information About Individual Pupils) (England) Regulations 2013.

-Where data is processed on our behalf by another provider (a data processor), we comply with the GDPR by ensuring that they have sufficient measures in place to provide appropriate protection for your data.
+Where data is processed on our behalf by another provider (a data processor), we comply with the UK GDPR by ensuring that they have sufficient measures in place to provide appropriate protection for your data.

 Data collection requirements: